 Six figures!
-You often hear that The time period over which you re-pay the loan More.
+You often hear that term.
 What does it mean?
 It means different things in different contexts.
 In this post, I’ll help you understand “six figures” as relates to your finances.
 I’ll provide some interesting stats about what careers allow you to earn six figures and the percentage of people in each state who make at least six figures.
 Lastly, I’ll identify some unique aspects of US income taxes that affect people who make more than six figures.

 How Much is “Six Figures”

 The expression “six figures” can apply to anything measured with a number.
 “Six figures” refers to the number of digits to the left of the decimal place.
 Any number between 100,000 and 999,999 is considered to have “six figures.”
 By comparison, numbers, such as 123.456 or 12,345.6 have six digits in them but are less than 100,000 so aren’t considered to have “six figures” even though, in mathematical terms, they have six significant digits.

 In the context of personal finance, “six figures” refers to the value or amount of something financial.
 Examples include:

 - Anyone who has between $100,000 and $999,999 of debt, including student loan debt, would be said to have debt in the six figures.
 If you have this much debt, this post will help you understand different strategies for repaying it.

 - Value of a major asset, such as your home.
 If your home is worth between $100,000 and $999,999, its value is in the six figures.
 By comparison, if its value is between $1 million and $9,999,999, its value is in the seven figures.